 Resident Research Training Program

 Objective: Our TCV Surgery Research Training Program is supported by an NIH T32 Training award with Dr. Irving Kron as the Principle Investigator.
 This training program provides collaboration between basic scientists and surgical faculty to train academic cardiothoracic surgeons.
 The main objective of our program is to provide surgery residents with hypothesis-driven research training in laboratory or clinical research in order to foster their development into independent academic translational researchers.
 Translational research defines the area of overlap between basic and clinical studies, where new therapies, interventions, assays, etc. are brought out of the laboratory for human benefit.
 The primary discipline which our program focuses on is translational research into vascular and end-organ function following transplantation or surgery.

 History: Our Program has been very beneficial for past trainees who have been supported through our NIH-funded Training Grant.
 Many alumni of our training program have continued their careers as academic surgeons.

 Participating Departments, Programs, and Faculty: Our Training Program includes several participating departments within the University of Virginia School of Medicine.
 The participating departments (and mentors) include:

-- Dept. of Surgery (Irving Kron, Victor Laubach, David Jones, Craig Slingluff, Gorav Ailawadi, Gib Upchurch, Chris Lau, Todd Bauer, and Robert Sawyer)
+- Dept. of Surgery (Irving Kron, Victor Laubach, Craig Slingluff, Gorav Ailawadi, Gib Upchurch, Chris Lau, Robert Sawyer, Banjamin Kozower, Valeria Mas)

 - Dept. of Medicine (Mark Okusa, Brian Annex, Coleen McNamara)